wp-plugins/wordbooker/readme.txt

 Contributors: SteveAtty
-Tags: facebook, minifeed, newsfeed, crosspost, WPMU, Facebook Share, Facebook Like, social media Requires at least: 2.8
+Tags: facebook, minifeed, newsfeed, crosspost, WPMU, Facebook Share, Facebook Like, social media Requires at least: 2.9
 Tested up to: 3.2.1
-Stable tag: 1.9.5
+Stable tag: 2.0

-This plugin allows you to cross-post your blog posts to your Facebook Wall and to any  Facebook Fan Page that you are an administrator for
+This plugin allows you to cross-post your blog posts to your Facebook Wall and to any Facebook Fan Page / Group that you are an administrator for.
+The base release of Version 2 DOES NOT support comment handling - this is because V2 had to be pushed out to meet deadlines imposed by Facebook concerning application authorisation.
+Comment handling will be added in the first major 2.x release.

 == Description ==

-This plugin allows you to cross-post your blog posts to your Facebook Wall.
-You can also "cross polinate" comments between Facebook and your Wordpress blog.
+This plugin allows you to cross-post your blog posts to your Facebook Wall / Fan Page Wall / Group Wall.
+You can Post as an Extract, A Status Update or even as a Note.

-Various options including "attribute" lines and polling for comments and automatic re-posting on edit can be configured.

-NOTE : You have to have PHP V5 installed for this plugin to work as the code contains several PHP V5 specific features.
+NOTE : You MUST have the PHP Curl module enabled and configured in such a way that it can connect to the Facebook Servers.
+If you do not have curl OR if your hosting company block curl access to externals sites you cannot use this plugin.

 == IMPORTANT ==

-Wordbooker 1.9.x uses the even newer Faceobok OAUTH2 authorisation method.
-Theoretically you should just be able to upgrade to 1.9.x from 1.8.x with no issues but if you do have problems simply do a Reset Settings and then get a new session from Facebook.

-Wordbooker 1.8.x uses the new Faceobok OAUTH authorisation method.
-This means that when you upgrade you may find that you loose your "Session" with Facebook and you only get a partial option screen displayed.
-If this happens then simply reload the Wordbooker Options page and follow the instructions.
+Wordbooker 2.0 is a completely new implementation of most of the original Wordbooker functionality.
+You will need to revisit the Options screen to reset your configuration

-== Upgrading Wordbooker ==
+== Upgrading Wordbooker from Version 1.x ==

-If you are upgrading from an earlier version of wordbooker then DO NOT deactivate the plugin before you upgrade as this will remove all the settings and remove the tables which means you will loose all your configuration and posting/comment history.
-To upgrade Wordbooker you should download the latest version of the plugin, then upload the contents so that the existing Wordbooker files on the server are over-written.
+If you are upgrading from version 1.x then DO NOT deactivate the plugin before you upgrade as this will remove all the settings and remove the tables which means you will loose all your posting/comment history.
+To upgrade Wordbooker to Version 2 you should download the latest version of the plugin, delete the wordbooker folder on the server and then then upload the wordbooker folder into your wp-plugins folder.
+Once you've done that you need to go into the Plugins menu and DE-ACTIVATE and the RE-ACTIVATE Wordbooker.
+People running Networked Blogs can do a Network Activation at this point.
+PLEASE NOTE:  Version 2 does not, at the moment import information about posts made in Version 1.x but I am planning to add it as an option in a future release.

-If you've upgrading from  Robert Tsai's Wordbook plugin ( http://wordpress.org/extend/plugins/wordbook ) then you'll have to deactivate it first and make sure that the tables have been deleted from the database.
-If they haven't then Wordbooker will do some odd things and the fix is then to deactivate Wordbooker and then re-activate it again

 == Installation ==